 Post Script: I get lots of e-mail asking me about the status of this eagerly anticipated tribute, so I offer this partial explanation ...
 Other than a few remaining interviews, most of the footage has been shot.
 Because the film is being financed out of my own pocket, my priorities tend to fall on work that derives an income, which can cause interminable delays in my ''hobby'' projects.
 I've grown tired of constantly revising my predicted completion date for this film, so all I will say is...

-UPDATE (January, 2009): I still make no prediction about a completion date, but as of January, 2009, the film is actively back in production.
+UPDATE (June, 2014): I still make no prediction about a completion date, but as of April, 2014, the film is actively back in production.
+For current updates please LIKE our Facebook page any follow us on Twitter @VonnegutDoc.